 This fund is organized in partnership with Project Homeless Connect, San Francisco District 6, and HandUp.

-I'm raising money for a phone and service so I can continue using it for my studies and work.
+I'm raising money for dental implants so I can eat properly and be more confident at work.